 Matthew Merrick, USAW, ACSM, was formerly a performance coach in Southern Minnesota at Ignition Fitness and Sports.
-Moved from the Iron Range, Hibbing, to Mankato five Years ago where he went to graduate from Minnesota State, Mankato with Bachelor of Science in Exercise Science.
-He has worked with high school athletes, college and professionals in most sporting events.
-Experience Martial Artist in MMA, Karate, Kickboxing, Muay Thai, Brazilian Jiu Jitsu and Wrestling.
+Matt moved to Mankato five years ago, where he went on to graduate from Minnesota State, Mankato with a Bachelor of Science degree in Exercise Science.
+Matt has worked with high school, collegiate and professional athletes from a variety of sports.
+He has experience in martial artist, MMA, karate, kickboxing, Muay Thai, Brazilian Jiu Jitsu and wrestling.

 Megin Sabo John, PT, DPT, OCS, LMT, is a board-certified orthopedic specialist with a focus in performing arts athletes.
 She has a special interest in foot, ankle and hip rehabilitation.
 She received her Doctor of Physical Therapy (DPT) degree from the University of Mary in 2011 and has worked with professional dancers from the Oregon Ballet Theater, Pittsburgh Ballet Theater and locally with the James Sewell Ballet.
 Her treatment approach incorporates manual therapy, Pilates, plyometrics, TRX, and individualized exercise programing for all athletes.